Qovery/qovery-client-javascript/docs/ContainerSecretApi.md

 > deleteContainerSecret(containerId, secretId)

-NOT YET IMPLEMENTED - Delete a secret from an container
+Delete a secret from an container

 - To delete a secret you must have the project user permission - You can&#39;t delete a BUILT_IN secret - If you delete a secret having override or alias, the associated override/alias will be deleted as well